Barton W. Stone: Career

-The huge Cane Ridge Revival of 1801 was "set up as a traditional Presbyterian 'sacramental occasion'," similar to the one he attended earlier that same year in Logan County which was later called the Revival of 1800.
-Like its predecessor, Cane Ridge continued for two to three days amid much fervor.
-Attracting an estimated 20,000 people, Stone was one of eighteen Presbyterian ministers, along with a number of Baptist and Methodist preachers who attended the participants.
-Traditional elements included the "large number of ministers, the action sermon, the tables, the tent, the successive servings" of communion, all part of the evangelical Presbyterian tradition and "communion season" known in Scotland.
+The Cane Ridge Revival of 1801 was "set up as a traditional Presbyterian 'sacramental occasion'," similar to the one Stone attended earlier that year in Logan County—later called the Revival of 1800.
+Like its predecessor, the Cane Ridge Revival continued for two to three days.
+Attracting an estimated 20,000 people, Stone was one of eighteen Presbyterian ministers, along with a number of Baptist and Methodist preachers, who preached to the participants.
+Elements traditional to this form Christian revivalism included the "large number of ministers, the action sermon, the tables, the tent, the successive servings" of communion—all part of the evangelical Presbyterian tradition and "communion season" known in Scotland.

-In a disagreement with the Kentucky synod over its determination to censure a minister for what they said was deviation from doctrine of the Westminster Confession of Faith, in 1803 Stone and four other ministers formed the Springfield Presbytery.
-By 1804 the Springfield Presbytery had attracted 15 congregations in Ohio and Kentucky.
-The leaders of this newer presbytery became concerned by its growth, because they did not want to create a new denomination or "party".
+In 1803, Stone and four other ministers formed the Springfield Presbytery after disagreeing with the Kentucky Synod's decision to censure a minister for deviating from the Westminster Confession of Faith.
+By 1804, the Springfield Presbytery had attracted 15 congregations in Ohio and Kentucky.
+The leaders of the new presbytery became concerned by its growth because they did not want to create a new denomination or "party" within Presbyterianism.
 Ultimately convinced that their newer Springfield Presbytery was sectarian, the ministers dissolved it on June 28, 1804.

 To publicize the dissolution, they signed a document entitled The Last Will and Testament of the Springfield Presbytery.
-This tract willed that "this body die, be dissolved, and sink into union with the Body of Christ at large."
-It expressed the desire for Christian union and identified the Bible as the only standard of Christian faith and practice.
+The tract willed that "this body die, be dissolved, and sink into union with the Body of Christ at large."
+It expressed a desire for Christian unity and identified the Christian Bible as its standard.
 In addition to signing the Last Will and Testament, they agreed to take "no other name than christians[sic]" on the basis that it was "the name first given by divine authority to the disciples of Christ."
 Soon, they adopted the name "Christian" to identify their group.
-Thus, remnants from the Springfield Presbytery eventually became known as the Christian Church.
+Thus, remnants from the Springfield Presbytery became known as the Christian Church.
 It is estimated that the Christian Church numbered about 12,000 by 1830.

-Elias Smith had heard of the Stone movement by 1804, and the O'Kelly movement by 1808.
+Elias Smith had heard of the Stone movement by 1804 and the O'Kelly movement by 1808.
 The three groups "declared themselves one" by 1810.
 At that time the combined movement had a membership of approximately 20,000.
 This loose fellowship of churches was called by the names "Christian Connection/Connexion" or "Christian Church."